Ridgeway/Ridgeway.github.io/index.md

-## Lab 6
+# Lab 6

 ---
-## In R I first activated all the libraries I might need and input my Census API
+## In R I first activated all the libraries I might need and input my Census API key.

 ```{r}